Volvo 262C

-The Volvo 262C is a luxury coupé made by Volvo from 1977 (as 1978 model) to 1981.
-Based on the 264 six-cylinder saloon, the 262C was designed in-house by Volvo's Jan Wilsgaard, and built mainly by Bertone in Turin, Italy.
+The Volvo 262C is a luxury coupé made by Volvo from 1977 (as a 1978 model) until 1981.
+Based on the 264 six-cylinder saloon, the 262C was designed in-house by Volvo's Jan Wilsgaard, and built by Bertone in Turin, Italy.

 Concept and design

+The 262C was positioned to serve as a halo car for Volvo.
+The automaker commissioned the Italian industrial design firm Bertone, specializing in car styling and manufacturing.
+The plan was to assemble 1,200 cars per year, of which 1,000 were for the U.S. market.

 The drivetrain, suspension, floor pan, and many of the body panels of the 262C were taken directly from the Volvo 260 four-door sedan, with Bertone building the roof pillars, roof pan, windshield surround, cowl, and upper parts of the doors.
 The roof of the 262C is about 100 mm lower than that of the 260 sedans.
 The chopping had the effect of cramping interior space, and the wide C-pillars made for small-sized rear side windows.